czmyt/steve/travel-tips.md

 - Prefer jackets with zippered pockets.
 - Eat when you can.
 - Sleep when you can.
+- Emergency outfit.
+- Things to avoid in jackets: heavy, water absorbing.

 Copyright 2024 Stephen Schmidt.
 All rights reserved.